T-parrish/100daysofcode/r1-log.md

 Tried to build a typewriter React Component from scratch, failed repeatedly.
 Gained a new appreciation for the React wizards out there who build and maintain libraries like Typist.
 Next up, diving into ReactCSSTransitionGroup

 ### R1D3
-Knocked out some algorithms from leetcode, made some good progress on the project section of my portfolio.
-Feels good to mess around with Python again, it's been way too long :)
+Made some good progress on building portfolio project components in #React and Knocked out some algorithms from @LeetCode.
+Feels good to mess around with #Python again, it's been way too long 🐍  #100DaysOfCode

+### R1D4
+Spent an afternoon poking and prodding this vanilla #React card slider component.
+So far, not having any luck with animating on state change.
+Maybe this is the wrong way to approach it, tips anybody? 🙏 #100daysofcode